ccoutant/dwarf-locations/005-locations-on-stack.md

 description" to "location".

-In item 8, "Current program counter (PC)," 5th paragraph, change "only default location descriptions may be used" to "only default location list entries may be used."
+In item 8, "Current program counter (PC)," 5th paragraph, change "only default location descriptions may be used" to "only default value or location list entries may be used."

 In item 9, "Current object," 2nd paragraph, change "and by some attributes"